 Brace yourselves for possibly the easiest appetizer you’ll ever come across!
 I’d say this recipe is even easier than putting together a cheese platter because there is no agonizing over what cheeses, meats, olives, crackers, etc. to buy.

 Wait a minute.
 Am I the only on who agonizes over things like this?

 The result is a baked fondue of garlicky, cheesy goodness that you can scoop up with hunks of bread, toasted sliced bread, crackers or wheat thins, or even sliced veggies for our gluten-free friends out there.
 The garlic and herbs permeate throughout the cheese when it bakes and every bite has a blast of herby flavor.

-I made this for a Christmas Day appetizer last year, have made it a couple times since (a halved recipe fits in an 8″ cast iron pan for just a few people), and I’ll be making it again for a Thanksgiving appetizer this year.
+I made this baked fontina for a Christmas Day appetizer last year, have made it a couple times since, and I’ll be making it again for a Thanksgiving appetizer this year.